-Dandelion (Taraxacum Officinale) medicinal herb is a very well known plant that is widely used for its herbal benefits.
-The common names for this plant are Lion's tooth, Swine snout, Puff ball, Priest's crown, Blowball, Cochet, Cankerwort, Swine snout, Wild endive, Lion's teeth, Taraxacum officinale and White endive.
+Dandelion (Cassia Occidentalis) medicinal herb is a very well known Jamaican plant that is widely used for its herbal benefits.
+The common names for this plant are Lion's tooth, Swine snout, Puff ball, Priest's crown, Blowball, Cochet, Cankerwort, Swine snout, Wild endive, Lion's teeth, Taraxacum officinale, Cassia occidentalis and White endive.
 The leaves and the root are primarily used for medicine.

 Another name of this herb is Wild Coffee.
 In Jamaica we also refer to it as piss-a-bed.
 It is a member of the bitter herbs and it is from the Compositae family.
 I am in love with this medicinal herb and I am attracted even by its colour.

 It is native to North and South America as well as Europe.
 However, it is a very common herb that is grown almost everywhere.
 I think everybody is familiar with this plant.
 It is a very popular herb here in Jamaica.
 It is known even by the children.
 As a matter of fact it is wildly grown in my backyard and so we use it for all medical conditions.

 The medicinal properties are alterative, tonic, bitter, stimulant, antacid, laxative, digestive, stomachic, alterant, detoxicant and diuretic.

 It is a source of vitamins A, B complex and C, zinc, sodium, selenium, silicon, protein, phosphorus, potassium, glycosides, triterpenes, tannins, inulin, volatile oils and fiber.
 It is extremely versatile, as the whole plant can be used for medicinal purposes as well as for culinary uses.
 All parts of the plant have a mild stimulating effect.